 Impact of CollegeBound’s Efforts Since 1988

-- Leveraged over $51.9 million in financial aid for Last Dollar Grant recipients.
+- Leveraged over $55.9 million in financial aid for Last Dollar Grant recipients.

-- Assisted over 70,410 students one-on-one completing college applications and finding funds to attend college.
+- Assisted over 81,400 students one-on-one completing college applications and finding funds to attend college.

-- Provided an overview of the college access process to over 275,448 students through group presentations.
+- Provided an overview of the college access process to over 297,100 students through group presentations.

-- Awarded over $6 million dollars in Last Dollar Grants to 1,919 scholars.
+- Awarded over $6.5 million dollars in Last Dollar Grants to 2,020 scholars.

 1) CollegeBound College Access Program Specialists

-Access Program Specialists, or CAPS.
-Each CAPS is a school-based expert advisor in both college admissions and financial aid.
-CollegeBound CAPS deliver a comprehensive suite of college access services identified by the National College Access Network as requisite pre-college experiences.
+CollegeBound College Access Program Specialists (CAPS) are high-school based advisors who work directly with students year-round.
+CAPS are experts in both college admissions and financial aid, delivering a comprehensive suite of college access services identified by the National College Access Network as requisite pre-college experiences.

-2) CollegeBound Need-Based Last Dollar Grants
+2) CollegeBound Scholarships and Need-Based Last Dollar Grants

-3) CollegeBound Scholarships
+3) CollegeBound City-Wide Seminars

-5) CollegeBound College Completion Program
+4) CollegeBound College Completion Program